zapata-engineering/orquestra-core/docs/recipes/vqe.rst

 Installing Dependencies
 -----------------------
-You will need to install the Orquestra Workflow SDK, Orquestra Quantum SDK (including the Qiskit integration), as well as pandas.
-You can do this by running the command below in your terminal.
-(See the :doc:`installation guide <../tutorials/installing-macos-linux>` for more details on installing the Workflow SDK.)
+In addition to having :doc:`Orquestra Core installed <../getting_started>`, this recipe also requires pandas.
+If you do not already have pandas installed, you can install it with the following command:

 .. code-block:: bash

-   pip install orquestra-sdk[all] orquestra-core[qiskit] pandas
+   pip install pandas

 Starting Ray
 ------------
-Next, follow :doc:`the instructions for starting Ray<../tutorials/ray>`.
+If you are running locally, follow :doc:`the instructions for starting Ray<../sdk/tutorials/ray>`.
+If you are using Orquestra Portal, you can skip this step.

 Configuring IBM Quantum Credentials
 -----------------------------------